Considering a rollback after upgrading the Aurora cluster version using the RDS B/G Deployments feature.

-This is Onkai Yuta (@fat47) from the Service Reliability Group (SRG) of the Media Headquarters.
+This is Yuta Kikai (@fat47) from the Service Reliability Group (SRG) of the Media Management Division.

-#SRG(Service Reliability Group) is a group that mainly provides cross-sectional support for the infrastructure of our media services, improving existing services, launching new ones, and contributing to OSS.
+#SRGThe Service Reliability Group primarily provides comprehensive support for the infrastructure surrounding our media services, focusing on improving existing services, launching new ones, and contributing to open-source software (OSS).

-I hope this helps in some way.
+I hope this is of some help.

-[Updated September 2024]
+[Added September 2024]

 Our article was featured on Timee's tech blog.

-Version upgrades via Blue/Green Deployments
+Version upgrade via Blue/Green Deployments

-• How to reverse replicate from Green (MySQL 8.0) to Blue (MySQL 5.7)
+• How to perform reverse replication from Green (MySQL 8.0) to Blue (MySQL 5.7)

 • How to take a logical backup from Green (MySQL 8.0) and apply it to Blue (MySQL 5.7)